 - Setting and holding to non-negotiable boundaries while remaining flexible with negotiable limits

 Creating daily feeling check-ins in your family’s Calming Corner is another great way to help strengthen those frontal lobe circuits.
 Studies have shown that putting words to your emotions activates the firing of the cortex and soothes the amygdala.
 This is huge in paving the way for emotional regulation which directly affects a child’s ability to manage their behavior.

-When we understand child psychology and brain development, our children are no longer “terrible twos” and “threenagers” and moody teens.
+When we understand child psychology and brain development, our children are no longer “terrible" twos, three-nagers, or moody teens.
 Without those labels in the way, we make room for who our children really are, and they become safe to make mistakes, learn, and grow.